 - Nutritious Food

 The CACFP makes it possible for family child care providers to offer a variety of healthy foods like fresh fruits and vegetables, meats and dairy products, whole grains, breads and cereals to the children in their care.
 Hungry children suffer from two to four times as many individual health problems, such as unwanted weight loss, fatigue, headaches, irritability, inability to concentrate and frequent colds.
 Hunger has a negative impact on children's ability to learn in school.
-School-aged children who are hungry cannot concentrate or do as well as others on the tasks they need to perform to learn the basics.
 Good nutrition has been identified as a part of high quality child care.

 - Family Childcare Provider Training